dmoritz10/travel/README.md

 Reservations

-  delete past from Calendar Events
+  x - delete past from Calendar Events
     then can remove 'Hide Past Reservations' move past to Past Reservations ???